okami101/vuetify-admin/packages/docs/guide/data-providers.md

 Used for all resources browsing context, as

-* [Data iterator component](crud/list.md) for showing list of resources inside datatable or any custom list layout component.
+* [Data iterator component](crud/list.md) for showing list of resources inside data table or any custom list layout component.
 Should support specific field selection, as well as filtering, sorting and relation fetching.
 * [Export button](crud/list.md#export) for filtred CSV resources exporting.
 * Entity referable choices component as [Autocomplete](components/inputs.md#autocomplete), [Select](components/inputs.md#select), or [RadioGroup](components/inputs.md#radio-group).

 #### getOne

-For showing detail of resource, mainly for [Show page](crud/show.md) or datatable show actions.
+For showing detail of resource, mainly for [Show page](crud/show.md) or data table show actions.

 #### getMany